Shake Body

-"Shake Body" is a single released in 2014 by Nigerian artist Skales.
-Released on May 6, 2014, the Jay Pizzle-produced track served as the lead single from his debut studio album Man of the Year (2015), following his signing with Baseline Music after parting ways with Empire Mates Entertainment (EME).
+"Shake Body" is a song by Nigerian artist Skales.
+It was released on 6 May 2014 as the lead single from his debut studio album, Man of the Year (2015).
+Produced by Jay Pizzle, it followed his exit from Empire Mates Entertainment and the launch of his label, OHK Entertainment.
 In 2025, "Shake Body" experienced a comeback in popularity after a viral TikTok video featuring Spanish footballer Lamine Yamal reignited interest in the track, leading to a return to charts, international attention, and a European tour for Skales.
+Billboard magazine ranked the song #39 on their list of the 50 Best Afrobeats Songs of All Time.

 Background

 Following his departure from Banky W's Empire Mates Entertainment in 2014, "Shake Body" became Skales’s breakout single and helped him gain mainstream attention.
 In interviews, he stated that the song was initially turned down by several industry figures, though fellow afropop artist Olu Maintain expressed interest and offered to buy it for ₦1.5 million which Skales declined.
 Although he was uncertain about the song’s potential, it became a regular part of his performances and contributed to increased bookings.